-- A favorite for many is sweet treats!
-Cookies by George or homemade holiday treats; either way, they won’t last until the end of the day.
+A favorite for many is sweet treats!
+Crumbl, Cookies by George, or homemade holiday treats – any way you get them, they won’t last until the end of the day.

-- A framed handwritten poem from your child to their caregiver.
-This could be an excerpt from your child’s favorite book or poem your child makes up.
+A framed handwritten poem from your child to their caregiver.
+This could be an excerpt from your child’s favourite book or poem your child makes up.
 You can add a hand-painted and decorated frame to make this an extra special gift.